pandaninjas/keyoxide-web-mirror/content/faq.md

 That, we can help you with!
 Just append the fingerprint of your keypair to the domain like so: [https://${domain}/9f0048ac0b23301e1f77e994909f6bd6f80f485d](/9f0048ac0b23301e1f77e994909f6bd6f80f485d) to generate a profile page.

+## Where is my profile avatar?

+There are currently two methods of getting an avatar displayed on your profile page:

+1. automatically fetched from Gravatar using your primary email address;
+2. extracted from the public key.

+While the first method is the simplest, the slightly-more-complicated second method provides an additional layer of privacy protection by not having to upload your profile picture to a 3rd party.

+One caveat: [keys.openpgp.org](https://keys.openpgp.org) strips images from public keys.
+So the second method will only work in conjunction with [Web Key Directory](/guides/web-key-directory).

 ## Where do I upload my private key?

 **DON'T**!
 We don't want it!